$4,525 Raised for Pets in Medical Crisis by VCA Shoreline Veterinary Referral & Emergency Center & Waggle

 “I think one of the great values of working with Waggle is owner involvement,” says Joanne.
 “Our two most successful cases were ones where the owners were heavily involved in cross-posting and sharing their stories, and both were fully funded because of it.”

 VCA Shoreline is one of our many partners having wonderful success with crowdfunding care for pets in financial need.
-Their work has not only saved the lives of pets but also released families from having to make heart-wrenching decisions about their beloved pets as well as practice staff from the emotional toll this takes.
+Their work has not only saved the lives of pets, but also released families from having to make heart-wrenching decisions about their beloved pets, and has also spared the practice staff from the emotional toll this takes.

 Thank you so much to Joanne Watkins for taking the time to share her insights and experience with Waggle.

-Through our partnerships with veterinary practices such as VCA, we at the Waggle Foundation and Waggle.org are able to give pets a second chance and families more precious time with their beloved pets.
+Through our partnerships with veterinary practices such as VCA, we at the Waggle Foundation and Waggle.org are able to give pets a second chance and and also give families more precious time with their beloved pets.
 Please consider donating to a pet in medical crisis today.

 Have any questions on how Waggle can partner with your veterinary practice and get pets the treatment they need?
 Contact us here.